 The Terminator is a 1984 American science fiction action film which depicts Schwarzenegger playing the Terminator, a cyborg assassin sent back in time from the year 2029 to 1984 to kill Sarah Connor, played by Hamilton.
 Biehn plays Kyle Reese, a soldier from the future sent back in time to protect Sarah.

 Oh!
 Eager to finally redesign the bland feel for my steadfast page.
-Reactions on the modern design of https://www.c1psolutions.com?
-Honestly a savy California based cloud services provider whenever wanted inside the whole CALIFORNIA area.
+Reactions on the modern design of http://marketingedge.ab.ca?
+Honestly a notable Calgary based marketing expert whenever wanted inside the whole Alberta area.
 Send your opinions.
 Cheers!

 In a post-apocalyptic 2029, 'Ai'machines seek to exterminate what is left of the human race, by initiating a nuclear holocaust.
 Two beings from this era travel back in time to 1984 Los Angeles: One is a Terminator(Arnold Schwarzenegger), a cyborg assassin programmed to kill Sarah Connor(Linda Hamilton); the other is Kyle Reese(Michael Biehn), a human resistance fighter sent to protect her.